OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 * Make use of the description and tag functions;
 * Don't fork someone else's repository unless you intend to work on them;
 * Make sure to contribute to other people's projects too.

+**Know a way this content can be improved?**

+Time to take your new GitHub skills for a test-run!
+All content development primarily happens [here](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_1.md).
+If you have a suggsted improvement to the content, layout, or anything else, you can make it and then it will automatically become part of the MOOC content after verification from a moderator!